Guacamole

 FAQ

-Q: What is the difference between Guacamole and other remote desktop solutions?
+What is the difference between Guacamole and other remote control software?

-Q: How do I configure Guacamole to use encryption?
+How do I configure Guacamole for high availability?

 What is Guacamole?